 The Carol Stream Fire District has been proudly protecting residents and businesses within its boundaries since 1947.
 Currently covering approximately 9 square miles, including most of the Village of Carol Stream and some unincorporated areas, the District serves approximately 41,000 people.
 With 3 stations located strategically within its boundaries, the District provides timely response to calls requiring fire suppression, emergency medical and technical rescue services, as well as hazardous material incidents.

 The District's Fire Prevention Bureau staffed by two full-time fire inspectors strives to prevent loss of life and property.
 Its fire inspectors enforce Village fire code through routine inspections of all commercial and multi-tenant buildings.
 The Bureau also provides public education through events such as the annual open house held during October's Fire Prevention Month, CPR training for businesses, station tours and senior luncheons.
-These are organized by the Public Education Coordinator, a firefighter who works for the Bureau on days when he is not on duty.
+These are organized by the Public Education Coordinator, a lieutenant who works for the Bureau on days when he is not on duty.

 Carol Stream Fire District received an ISO (Insurance Services Office) rating of 1.
 ISO collects information on a community's public fire protection and analyzes the data using its Fire Suppression Rating Schedule (FSRS).
 It then assigns a Public Protection Classification from 1 to 10, with 1 being the best.
 These ratings can be used to determine insurance rates for local businesses.